LucasMerkert/JavaOOPProject/README.md

 3. Ingore security warning from Play Protect
 4. Do not upload app for security review by Play Protect
 5. The app is now installing.
 This may take a while.

+## Known issues
+As we are not a verified developer team.
+You may recieve multiple warnings as you install the app on your android device.
+You can ignore all warnings without concern.